Proxmox Post-Install Guide: Essential Configuration Steps

 I’d strongly suggest you to put your real E-mail in here while installing Proxmox, because later on, you can configure E-mail notifications for your homelab services and this will come handy, instead of having to replace it when you need it.

-Static IP
+Configure a Static IP in Proxmox

 One another recommendation would be to assign your Proxmox instance a static IP.
 Most routers easily allow you to assign a static IP to a certain MAC address so that it won’t be assigned to anyone via DHCP in case your Proxmox instance releases the IP.